Language

 Quebec Network

 This network meets for monthly calls to discuss all Québec policies related to the renewables industry, in addition to strategies to enable optimal wind, solar and storage adoption in Québec.
-Key activities this year have included advocating for fair and competitive energy generation procurements and advising on Quebec’s new regulatory framework in order to improve energy production and optimize the grid.
+Key activities this year have included high-impact advocacy on Bill 69 implementation, advocating for fair and competitive energy generation procurements and advising on Quebec’s new regulatory framework in order to improve energy production and optimize the grid.
 We use the thoughts shared in this forum as the basis for our Québec lobbying efforts.

 Atlantic Network

 This network meets for monthly calls to discuss all Nova Scotia policies related to the renewables industry, in addition to strategies to enable optimal wind, solar and storage adoption in Nova Scotia, and across Atlantic Canada.
-Key files over the past year have included procurement optimization with the Department of Natural Resources and Renewables and advising on the roll out of the Green Choice program.
+Key files over the past year have included procurement optimization with the Nova Scotia Independent Electricity System, engagement on offshore wind and green hydrogen and advising on the roll out of the Green Choice program.
 We use the thoughts shared in this forum as the basis for our Atlantic lobbying efforts.

 Ontario Acoustics Working Group